Before you start

 - The Add Configuration page appears.

 - Configuration Name.
-Type the name of the SSO policy (or another name used internally to describe the policy).
+Enter a name to identify the SSO policy (or another name used internally to describe the policy).

 - Debug Mode.
-Select this option if you'd like to view additional details when an error occurs.
+Select this option if you'd like to view additional details if an error occurs when a user attempts to authenticate.
 For more information, see View SAML Debug Information.